Payment Methods, Payment Plans, and Recurring Billing

 On an invoice, you can even Change the plan once its been added.

-Do you notice in the image above showing the Payment Failed (?) allows you to click the question mark to learn details about why the payment failed.
+Notice in the image above showing the Payment Failed (?) allows you to click the question mark to learn details about why the payment failed.

 Clicking on the Balancing Scale icon will allow you to update the balance to show new invoices with a balance due.